Ophélie TRACHÉ

 - Marketing and Communications: marketing management, website maintenance, and social media communications; new product development.
 Representation of the AF.

-- Project management: development of educational and cultural projects; organization of and participation in events; organization and facilitation of summer camps in Russia.
+- Project management: developing educational and cultural projects, organizing and participating in events, and organizing and leading summer camps in Russia.

 - HR: Establishment of an internship program.
 Recruitment, supervision, and training of instructors.

-- Teaching French as a foreign language: School of Economics, high school, AF, DELF-DALF examiner/grader.
+- Teaching French as a foreign language: University of Applied Sciences, high school, AF, DELF-DALF examiner/grader.

 Title: Water Conservation Policies: The Impact of Public Policy on Individual Consumption Behaviors.
 A Comparative Study (Main Study Areas: Catalonia and Occitanie; Control Areas: California and Bremen)

-Subject: The purpose of this study is to assess the causal link between public water conservation policies and changes in individual consumption patterns.
+Purpose: The purpose of this study is to assess the causal link between public water conservation policies and changes in individual consumption behavior.
 The analysis focuses on the following policy instruments: financial incentives, information and education, and monitoring, enforcement, and penalties.